You can find this document as PDF here.

 innodb |

-Module to monitor the MariaDB InnoDB and MySQL InnoDB Storage Engine. |
+Module to monitor the MariaDB and MySQL InnoDB Storage Engine. |

 master |

-Module to monitor a Replication Master in a MariaDB/MySQL Master/Slave Replication (synonyms primary, replication source). |
+Module to monitor a Replication Master in a MariaDB/MySQL Master/Slave Replication (synonyms: primary, replication source). |

 myisam |